 Overview of Youth Farm Program Registration – (Please read before sending questions to staff)

-Youth Farm serves youth year-round in the Powderhorn/Central, Lyndale, Hawthorne/Harrison Neighborhoods in Minneapolis.
-In Saint Paul we serve the Frogtown and West Side neighborhoods.
-Young people that live or go to school in one of these neighborhoods are eligible for our programming including summer program.
+Youth Farm serves youth year-round in the Hawthorne/Harrison neighborhoods of north Minneapolis and the Frogtown and West Side neighborhoods of St. Paul.
+Young people that live or go to school in one of these neighborhoods are eligible for our programming including during our growing season.